opensearch-project/project-website/_posts/2022-03-09-fine-dining-for-indices.md

 ## How Was The Service Today?

-As a community its important to know whether we’re advocating for all of the users.
-Please get involved and let us know if we’re providing what is needed to make the most out of OpenSearch.
+As a community its important to know the team is advocating for all of the users.
+Please get involved and speak up if you find anything that would help you get more out of OpenSearch.
 Whether via the [GitHub Project](https://github.com/opensearch-project), the [community forums](https://discuss.opendistrocommunity.dev/) or any of the other ways you can [connect with the community.](https://opensearch.org/connect.html)